• Skip to content

 So, I’ve put together a little “cheat sheet” of some of my favorite varietals of wine that I have found to be the most helpful when my Hashimoto’s symptoms flare up:

 Fatigue – My go-to is a nice crisp Sauvignon Blanc from the Marlborough region of New Zealand.
 I find that the bright acidity and flavors of green apple really wake me up on days when my energy levels are particularly low — or maybe it’s just that I no longer feel concerned about everything I’m not getting done.
-Either way, after a couple of glasses, and after the green apple flavors wear off, I can nap for hours, which helps me restore my energy levels.
+Either way, after a couple of glasses, and after the green apple flavors wear off, I can nap for hours, which makes me feel refreshed.

 Cold Intolerance – I find a bold Cabernet Sauvignon from the Napa Valley to be particularly warming during cold winter months, when I can’t seem to get warm.
 Not only do the notes of dark cherry and tobacco feel cozy on my palate, but the 15.5 percent alcohol level gets my body temperature up so high, I’ve been known to wear my swimsuit in January while drinking it!